Labeling queue

 Best practices

-- To avoid lost work, Labelbox recommends that labelers consult their administrator if they anticipate being away from their computer for over 24 hours.
-Any unsubmitted work done by the original labeler will be lost if you clear the reservations.
+• To avoid lost work, Labelbox recommends that labelers consult their administrator if they anticipate being away from their computer for over 24 hours.
+Any unsubmited work done by the original labeler will be lost if you clear the reservations.

-- The timer will stop counting review and label times if our system detects 5 minutes of inactivity.
+• The timer starts counting label time after labelers click Edit.
+It stops counting review and label times if our system detects 5 minutes of inactivity.
 When we detect user activity again, we restart the timer.
 This is something Labelbox does intentionally to record only active screen time on the application.